 The Corner brings together residents from West Oakland, Oak Hill, the Greater Pittsburgh area and beyond!
 More than just a building–It’s a place where neighbors can catch up over a good cup of coffee.
 A place where people share their stories and their culture through the arts.
 A place where people can organize and advocate against injustice.
 A place where people have a voice.
 A safe space where they can be part of something bigger than themselves.

 As a faith-inspired program – even if not explicitly religious in every activity – The Corner serves people holistically, valuing individuals whose spiritual, emotional, and physical needs are best met in the context of community.
-(We think Jesus meant it when he said, “Love your neighbor …”) The Corner is also a neutral “third” place where people can come as they are to develop friendships and learn from one another, across boundaries of race and class or other differences that may otherwise divide.
+(We think Jesus meant it when he said, “Love your neighbor …”) The Corner is also a neutral “third” place where people can come as they are to develop friendships and learn from one another, across societal boundaries of race and class or other differences that may otherwise divide.

 At The Corner you can find live music, poetry, artist jam sessions, film screenings, art carts for kids, discussions leading to public action on a variety of social justice issues, workshops on purchasing a home and improving your credit, links to jobs and housing opportunities, a Homework Help Tutoring Program specifically for grades K-5 students living in the neighborhood, a cafe with fairly traded coffee and locally made baked goods … these are just some of the many life-giving activities sponsored by The Corner.

 Our supporting partners: